harangju/bgscapes/index.md

-**bgscapes** is a menubar app that updates your desktop background to the latest bid on [Gallery27](https://punkscape.xyz/gallery27/now/).
+**BGScapes** is a menubar app that updates your desktop background to the latest bid on [Gallery27](https://punkscape.xyz/gallery27/now/).

 ![Gallery 27](https://raw.githubusercontent.com/harangju/bgscapes/gh-pages/gallery27.png)